 Through all of the Chevron blankets I have made, I always get questions about the thickness of my work, and if I use two strands of yarn.
-With a couple of adjustments to the original standard-thickness pattern, you can make a plush and squishy chevron piece for a drafty nursery or a chilly workspace.
+With adjustments to the original standard-thickness pattern, you can make a plush chevron piece for a drafty nursery or chilly workspace.

-The original Chevron2.0 pattern calls for one strand of worsted weight yarn and a size K (6.5mm) hook, but the beauty of crochet blankets is that any gauge will work!
+The original Chevron2.0 pattern calls for one strand of worsted weight yarn and a size K (6.5mm) hook.
+Fun fact: the beauty of crochet blankets is that any gauge will work!
+Yay!
 You can use any weight yarn that you love and the best hook that goes with it.
-All you may have to do is create a larger or smaller design, which is why I usually make my patterns easily adjustable.
+You may have to create a larger or smaller design, which is why I usually make my crochet patterns (Ravelry) easily adjustable.

 Here are some Q & A!